5.4 Workstation Design and Computer Work

 Key Takeaways

-• Workstation design should fit the range of workers and the actual task, not only an average worker.
+• Workstation design should fit the range of workers using anthropometric percentiles, not a single 'average' worker.

 Workstation Fit And Task Design

 A workstation should fit the work and the workers who perform it.
-The design goal is not a perfect posture frozen in place.
-It is a task layout that allows neutral positions, variation, appropriate force, clear visibility, and efficient movement without repeated extreme reach or sustained static loading.
+The goal is not one frozen 'perfect' posture; it is a layout that allows neutral positions, variation, appropriate force, clear visibility, and efficient movement without repeated extreme reach or sustained static loading.

 Workstation featureErgonomic purpose